Hong Kong Open (golf): History

 In 2013, organizers and potential sponsors raised concerns over the complex becoming enmeshed in a controversial redevelopment plan for Fan Ling.
 The tournament was played that year without a title sponsor.

-In 2020, the Hong Kong Open organizers announced that the tournament will be postponed till 2021 due to COVID-19 restrictions.
+In 2020, the Hong Kong Open organizers announced that the tournament would be postponed till 2021 due to COVID-19 restrictions.

+In March 2023, it was confirmed that the Hong Kong Open would return after a two-year hiatus as an Asian Tour event.
+The tournament would also gain International Series status.